 Yes.
 And if you have questions, keep reading the FAQ or firstname.lastname@example.org

-- We offer a new design for pre-order for one week or until the first pre-order batch sells out.
+- We offer a new design or design from the vault for pre-order for 1-2 weeks or until the first pre-order batch sells out.

 - The expected ship date of your pre-order bag is listed as part of the name of the bag.

 - Your credit card is charged for the total amount of your order the day that you place your order.
-You can cancel your pre-order up until three days before it ships and receive a refund.
+We highly encourage you to make any cancellations during the pre-order period, but we understand circumstances can change, so we allow cancellations up until three days before it ships (we will send an email usually ~one week before bags are ready to ship!) and receive a refund.

 Can you customize my pre-order bag?

 We totally get why you'd ask, since we're making your bag just for you!
 That said, our factory in Seattle is optimized to work as efficiently as possible; due to those optimizations, customizations aren't possible.
 Hope this is understandable.

 We may choose to offer a bag for pre-order because:

 - It's a new design offered for the very first time.